Tiger PAWS Literary Art Journal

 - Digital Art

 Student submissions must be original, unpublished work.
 Written works will be submitted to Turnitin.com.
-Students must certify that the work is his or her original composition, poem, photograph, or artwork.
+Students must certify that the work is their original composition, poem, photograph, or artwork.

 Students may submit a total of five (5) works.
-The submission deadline is Friday, October 1, 2021.
+The submission deadline is Sunday, March 6, 2022.
 Files submitted online must be in PDF, Word, or JPEG formats.
-Fine art may be taken to the Rose R. Thomas Writing Center in SLC 201.1 to be photographed or scanned.
+Fine art may be taken to the Rose R. Thomas Writing Center in CWN 317 to be photographed or scanned.

 Plagiarism: In conjunction with The Student Code of Conduct, scholastic dishonesty involves, but is not limited to, “Academic Misconduct, Cheating, Plagiarism, Fabrication, and Collusion.”
 Violations of academic integrity will not be tolerated.
 Students may be subject to grade and/or disciplinary penalties for academic dishonesty.
 All cases of plagiarism or other violation of academic integrity/scholastic honesty will be reported to the Vice President of Student Affairs.
 For additional information, refer to the Student Code of Conduct section on Academic Integrity Violations in the St. Philip's College Student Handbook.